magomimmo/modern-cljs/doc/tutorial-14.md

 The steps `2.` and `5.` are already satisfied by the `defroutes` macro from [Compojure][6].
-The step `3.` - calculate the total - seems to be already satisfied by the the `defremote` macro call from [Shoreleave][15], which implicitely define a function with the same name.
+The step `3.` - calculate the total - seems to be already satisfied by the the `defremote` macro call from [Shoreleave][15], which implicitly defines a function with the same name.

 It seems that we just need to implement the step `1.` - read the `shopping.html` file from the `resources/public` directory and the